 fallen and untrustworthy masses ("the People") and supplicates

 the sinless and infallible State for social salvation.

 Because the masses are depraved, you see, the centralized state needs more

 - Because criminals are depraved, we need a Police State.

-- Because Arabs are depraved, we need a Garrison State at home and
+- Because Muslims are depraved, we need a Garrison State at home and

 offensive first-strikes abroad.